johnbiundo/dev.to-articles/blog-posts/custom-transporter/custom-transporter-part1.md

 }
 ```

+We first subscribe to `'/get-customers_res'` (our **response channel**), simply printing out the result when a message on this channel comes back.
+Then we publish the request on `'/get-customers_ack'`.

+Because we're running this as a standalone node client program and want to exit after sending a request (letting us use it as a command line program that we can repeatedly send requests), we wait 500ms after publishing the request, then cancel the subscription and exit.
+Cancelling the subscription is important hygiene &#8212; if we don't, subscriptions hang around (though Faye will eventually detect them and clean them up).

+Finally, you'll notice that much like the responder, we have a helper utility `getPayload()` to wrap our requests in the nest message protocol.
+You'll also notice that we are generating our `id` field &#8212; the same `id` field we are handling on our responder app above.
+For now, just think of the `id` field as something we need to have in order to speak native Nest message protocol.
+Later, we'll dive into this in more detail.

 For completeness, let's take a very quick look at how we run the Faye server.
+Though you can treat it as a black box, it's worth a moment to look at how it runs, and appreciate its native node.js-ness and simplicity.
 Open up `faye-server/server.js`.
 The code is shown below.
-You can read more about running the Faye server as a node server [here](https://faye.jcoglan.com/node.html), but we're basically just starting it up, and listening for a series of events that we can log to the console to make it easy to trace the handshaking and message exchange.
+You can read more about running the Faye server [here](https://faye.jcoglan.com/node.html), but we're basically just starting it up, and listening for a series of events that we can log to the console to make it easy to trace the handshaking and message exchange.
 You shouldn't have to mess with this at all, but if you do, it's pretty basic stuff.

 ```ts
 const http = require('http');